 The museum shop is open; a maximum of 1 visitor from your party may visit the shop at any time.
 Keep 1.5 metres distance from other visitors.
 We kindly ask that you use contactless payment (bank card or smartphone) wherever possible.

 The Amsterdam Public Health Service (GGD) may ask The Mesdag Collection to provide personal data in order to help them track coronavirus.
 For the sake of public health, The Mesdag Collection will comply with any such request.

-This protocol, in addition to the terms and conditions, applies to everyone who purchases a ticket or purchased a ticket before 13 March 2020, and will visit The Mesdag Collection from 1 June 2020 onwards.
+This protocol, in addition to the terms and conditions, applies to everyone who purchases a ticket and will visit The Mesdag Collection.

 We ask our visitors to comply with the national coronavirus guidelines and to follow the recommendations made by the National Institute for Public Health and the Environment (RIVM), so that everyone has an enjoyable and safe visit.
 The Mesdag Collection reserves the right to revise this protocol should this be necessary in light of revisions to protocols and guidelines issued by the RIVM and/or the government.